-During his tenure at Middlebury, Schwarz became the most successful men’s tennis coach in program history, taking over a program that did not have a NCAA postseason appearance prior to 2001 when he arrived on campus.
+During his tenure at Middlebury, Schwarz became the most successful men’s tennis coach in program history, sending the school to its first NCAA postseason appearance.
 In 10 seasons at Middlebury, he had an overall record of 174-37 (.825), while leading the Panthers to national prominence.
 Under Schwarz’s guidance, Middlebury made eight-straight trips to the NCAA final four, with the 2004 squad capturing the school’s first NCAA Tennis national title.
+His success that season earned him the ITA Coach of the Year.
 Schwarz’s 2006 and 2007 teams set school records at the time, with 22 wins each season.
 Those records were eclipsed in 2010 when the Panthers earned a 23-2 mark en route to Middlebury’s second national championship in men’s tennis.

 The ITA Division III National Coach of the Year in 2004, Schwarz was named NESCAC Coach of the Year in 2002, 2004, 2007, and 2010, and earned ITA Regional Coach of the Year honors in both 2009 and 2010.

-A 1989 graduate of Cornell, where he played four years of varsity tennis, Schwarz began his collegiate coaching career at his alma mater in the fall of 1996 as the assistant men’s and women’s tennis coach.
+Schwarz played his collegiate tennis at Cornell University, where he graduated in 1989 after growing up in Ithaca.
+Schwarz began his collegiate coaching career at his alma mater in the fall of 1996 as the assistant men’s and women’s tennis coach.
 Following one year in that role, he became the assistant men’s coach (1997-2000), spending the 1998-99 season as an assistant with the women as well.
 The Northeast Region Assistant Coach of the Year in 2000, Schwarz was also the managing director of the Cornell Tennis & Squash Center.

-Originally from Providence, Rhode Island, Schwarz received a master’s degree from Cortland State (N.Y.) in 1994.
+Born in Providence, Schwarz received a master’s degree from Cortland State (N.Y.) in 1994.